Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 This interface then acts as a bridge between the two clients and the profile server only forwards the messages between them.

 The profile server's administrator can configure each role to run on a separate TCP port, or to use a single port for multiple roles.
-Two roles can be served over a single TCP port if the communication on them is either encrypted on both of them, or unencrypted on both of them.
+Two roles can be served over a single TCP port if the communication on them is either encrypted on both of them or unencrypted on both of them.
 An encrypted interface can not be combined with an unencrypted one on the same port.